Crowdedlight/Crows-Zeus-Additions/readme.md

 ![image](https://user-images.githubusercontent.com/7889925/113602062-6ddadd00-9642-11eb-800e-1263b3ddf396.png)

 ### Delete All Dead Bodies
 Cleanup script that removes all dead bodies on the entire map.
 A quick way for zeus to cleanup.
 It only removes dead bodies, and not downed units.
-It does not delete wrecks.
+It does not delete wrecks nor dead bodies inside vehicles.
+(As the command for deleteing bodies can cause "ghosts" if used on units inside a vehicle)
 **OBS: Works on all dead bodies on map.
 Be mindful if you have placed dead bodies for story or intel purposes**